Dominicdaniel86/Dominicdaniel86/README.md

 ## My current projects 🔭

-### Spotify Session App 🎵
+### Mursica FM 🎵
 Enhanced Spotify sessions alternative with fair participation for all users.
-[View on GitHub](https://github.com/Dominicdaniel86/Spotify-Session-App)
+[View on GitHub](https://github.com/Dominicdaniel86/Mursica-FM)
 🔧 Built with TypeScript, Node.js and Docker

 ### GitLab to GitHub Issues Exporter 📃